 And every single time you catch yourself thinking about what you’re going to say next, go back to that very moment and the person you’re speaking to.

-And then, instead of jumping into conclusions or getting all defensive, ask if there’s anything else they’d like to add.
+And then, instead of jumping to conclusions or getting all defensive, ask if there’s anything else they’d like to add.

 Not in a passive-aggressive way where you’re looking for ways to attack, hurt or ignore them, but in a genuine way.